 CBD is One of Over 100 Different Cannabinoids

 CBD is one of the cannabinoids naturally produced by the Hemp & Cannabis plants.
-CBD is also known as a “phytocannabinoid”, due to the fact that it originates & is produced in the hemp plant itself.
-This molecule interacts with the bodies naturally occurring Endocannabinoid System (ECS) to help regulate the body’s metabolism, pain, appetite, thermoregulation, stress, muscle recovery, and much more.
+CBD is also known as a “phytocannabinoid”, due to the fact that it originates & is produced in the hemp plant.
+The CBD molecule interacts with the bodies naturally occurring Endocannabinoid System (ECS) to help regulate the body’s metabolism, pain, appetite, thermoregulation, stress, muscle recovery, and much more.
 The ‘Endo-‘ in endocannabinoid actually means inside the body, so this means that our bodies even produce cannabinoids by themselves (like breast milk)!

-The ECS consists of neural pathways throughout the body with CB1 & CB2 receptors throughout the body that help the process of homeostasis, or balance.
+The ECS consists of neural pathways throughout the body with CB1 & CB2 receptors throughout the body that helps the process of homeostasis, or balance.
 CB1 receptors have been shown to help regulate cardiovascular health, digestion, pregnancy, & hormone production, while CB2 receptors are more geared towards immunity responses within the body.

 CBD interacts with these receptors by modifying the receptor’s ability to bind to other cannabinoids.
 The process of modification helps the body build up levels of endocannabinoids based on the demands and needs of the individual’s body.
 This releases neurotransmitter messages needed to reach optimal health in your cells, tissues, and organs.
 A well-running ECS is one that has an optimal level of homeostasis, or regulation, within the body.

 By knowing the process of the Endocannabinoid system naturally found in our bodies, we can further look into what products would be best for our needs and preferences.
 When it comes to navigating the CBD market, look for hemp oil CBD, not hemp oils.
 Plain hemp oil from your internet retailer will not satisfy you the same way a cannabinoid-rich product will.